Zhiyee20/web-based-clothing-commerce-system/ARCHITECTURE.md

 ### Key Components
 - admin/ – Admin-side management features
-- user/ – User-facing features and interactions
+- user/ – User-side features and interactions
 - security/ – Authentication, authorization, and validation logic
 - index.php – Application entry point
 - config.php – Database connection and system configuration (credentials excluded)

 The PHP layer acts as the system controller, coordinating user actions and request flow.

 ---

 ## 2. AI Processing Layer (Python)
-The AI layer enhances the system with visual-based product search.
+The AI layer supports **visual-based product search and similarity comparison** through inference and feature processing.

+Model training is performed separately using Google Colab.
+This repository focuses on **AI integration, inference workflow, and search logic**, rather than model training.

 ### Responsibilities
-- Object detection using YOLO
+- Object detection inference using a pre-trained YOLO model
 - Image preprocessing and feature extraction
-- Image embedding generation
+- Image embedding generation for similarity comparison
-- Similarity-based product matching
+- Similarity-based product matching and result ranking

 ### Key Components
-- YOLO/ – Object detection model and related scripts
+- YOLO/ – YOLO inference-related scripts and directory structure
 - data_preprocess/ – Image preprocessing utilities
-- category_embeddings/ – Pre-generated image embeddings
+- category_embeddings/ – Pre-generated image embeddings used for comparison
 - search/ – Similarity matching and visual search logic
-- app.py – AI service entry script
+- app.py – AI service entry script for inference and search handling

-This layer is designed to be decoupled from the PHP backend, allowing AI models to be updated or replaced without impacting core system functionality.
+This layer is designed to be **decoupled from the PHP backend**, allowing AI models or inference logic to be updated independently without impacting core system functionality.

 ---